Creating and using presets

 instances.

-Use case example: Preset settings in a custom Editor window
+Example: Preset settings in a custom Editor window

-.
-This allows your users to have the same UI in your EditorWindow and when editing saved Presets.
+• Always use this temporary ScriptableObject Inspector to show the preset settings in your UI.
+This allows your users to have the same UI in your EditorWindow as when editing saved presets.

 • Expose a Preset button and use your own PresetSelectorReceiver implementation to keep your EditorWindow settings up-to-date when a Preset is selected in the Select Preset window.